Preparing Inbound Shipments

 1. Use boxes if the products are double-sealed.

-2. Use polybags or shrink-wrap if the products are not double-sealed, or more than 16 oz. even if they are double-sealed.
+2. Use polybags or shrink-wrap if the products are not double-sealed, or are more than 16 oz. even if they are double-sealed.

 3. Use bubble wrap and/or dunnage if required to pass the drop test.